-- 1. Hip over head rotation skills with hand support are not allowed while holding poms or props in supporting hand (Exception: Forward Rolls and Backward Rolls are allowed). - a.
-The proper use of hands-free poms for hip over head rotation skills is allowed.
+- 1. Hip over head rotation skills with hand support are not allowed while holding poms or props in supporting hand (Exception: Forward Rolls and Backward Rolls are allowed). - The proper use of hands-free poms for hip over head rotation skills is allowed.
 (See Glossary) - 2.
-Tumbling skills with hip over head rotation: - a.
-Airborne skills with hand support may not be airborne in approach, but may be airborne in descent if the approach isnon-airborne (clarification: a round off is allowed hands touch the ground before the foot leaves the ground). - b.
-Are limited to 3 connected skills (i.e. 3 consecutive Headsprings are allowed; 4 are not allowed). - 3.
-Hip over head airborne skills without hand support are not allowed (Exception: Aerial cartwheels not connected to any other hip over head rotation skill are allowed.) - a.
-Recommendation: If using NON hands-free poms in an aerial cartwheel, dancers should place both poms in non-dominant hand.
-(If a dancer bears weight on the performance surface with a hand that is holding a pom during the skill, the dancer would be in violation of rule 1.) - 4.
-Airborne skills without hip over head rotation may not jump from a standing or squatting position with backward momentum landing onto the neck, shoulders and hands. - a.
-Any kip up (see glossary) motion must initiate from the back/shoulder area touching the ground.
-(Note: This rule refers specifically and only to the "kip up"/"rubber band" skill.) - b.
-Kip ups are not allowed while holding poms or props.
-The proper use of hands-free poms for kip ups is allowed.
+Tumbling skills with hip over head rotation: - Airborne skills with hand support may not be airborne if backward in the approach, but may be airborne in descent.
+(Exception: Dive Rolls are not allowed). - Airborne skills with or without hand support that land in a perpendicular inversion may not have backward momentum in the approach. - Are limited to 3 connected skills (i.e. 3 consecutive Headsprings are allowed; 4 are not allowed). - 3.
+Hip over head airborne skills without hand support are not allowed (Exception: Aerial cartwheels/side somis not connected to any other hip over head rotation skill are allowed.) - Airborne hip over head rotation skills without hand support may not involve any twisting motion or a blind landing.
+Exception: Round offs with no hands will be allowed. - Recommendation: If using NON hands-free poms in an aerial cartwheel, dancers should place both poms in non-dominant hand.
+(If a dancer bears weight on the performance surface with a hand that is holding a pom during the skill, the dancer would be in violation of rule 1.)